A new aesthetic paradigm

 This new style, although easy enough to lay out in general terms, is not so easy to analyze.
 Making matters still more difficult is that scholars have long been unsure exactly how, when, and where these stylistic changes occurred, owing to limited information about composer biographies and a fuzzy understanding of seminal musical sources from the 1520s.
 As a result, historians have tended to tell an oversimplified story that prioritizes the major composers of the early sixteenth century, or those of the mid sixteenth century, at the expense of those in between.

 Complicating matters further: more works from during the 1520s survive than from any previous decade in Western music history.
-There is more surviving music than any individual scholar can hope to control.
+Indeed, more music survives than any individual scholar can hope to control.

 Meeting the challenge

 The 1520s Project aims to meet this challenge head on by making the repertoire of the early sixteenth century available for performance, study, and analysis.
-Founded by Benjamin Ory in 2019, the project provides high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
-At present, the corpus features more than 250 scores and more than 250,000 notes, making it the largest online database of music from the period in the world.
+Founded in 2019 by Benjamin Ory, the project offers high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
+At present, the corpus features scores and roughly notes, making it the largest online database of music from the period in the world.
 The figure below shows the distribution of works by date of the first surviving source.

 The project takes advantage of editorial and encoding standards developed by the Josquin Research Project (JRP) over the past decade.
 This standardization enables the data from both projects to be shared; such interoperability is especially useful with respect to composers active right around 1520, such as Jean Mouton, Noel Bauldeweyn, or Jean Richafort.